Cremation Urn 101

 What urn types are best suited for burial?

-In general the memorial industry recommends marble or steel if a funeral urn is to be buried directly.
+In general the memorial industry recommends stone or metal (i.e.: bronze or stainless steel) if a funeral urn is to be buried directly.
 Other materials (such as glass, brass, or ceramic) will typically not withstand the test of time underground as well as marble or steel will.
 If the cremation funeral cremation urn is to be placed inside a vault before burial, however, then any urn is suitable.

 What are the most popular types of cremation urns today?